systemd/mkosi/mkosi.md

 `ImageId=`

-: Matches against the configured image ID.
+: Matches against the configured image ID, supporting globs.
 If this condition is used and no image ID has been explicitly configured yet, this condition fails.
 Multiple image IDs may be specified, separated by spaces.
 If multiple image IDs are specified, the condition is satisfied if the configured image ID equals any of the specified image IDs.

 `ImageVersion=`